SirMotte/FoundryVTT-Theme-Hearth/README.md

 - Modules that alter UI elements can potentially cause UI issues.
 - It's impossible for me to test all modules.
 If you come across readbility issues, contact me.
 - [Module Management +](https://github.com/mouse0270/module-credits): Export Window is barely readable.
 Can't figure out how to fix this (<-CSS Noob)
+- When opening up the Sequencer Database for JB2A Animations, the Automated Animation Effects suddenly has grey elements showing.
+Don't know how to fix this.

 Have Fun!